Brain injury compensation claims

 There are many mistakes that can occur, for example during brain surgery or during diagnosis.
 The most common mistakes that lead to brain injuries caused by negligence include:

-How do I manage financially before a case has settled?
+How do I manage financially before a brain injury case has settled?

 are payments which are made before your case reaches a final conclusion.
 They can be extremely useful for those who've experienced a brain injury as they can pay for private medical treatments, rehabilitation support and equipment, as well as providing financial support if you’ve suffered a loss of earnings.